-- a) Category I countries are those which are on the World Bank's graduation list3.
-All other countries are in Category II.
-The World Bank graduation level is recalculated on an annual basis.
-A country will change category only after its World Bank category has remained unchanged for two consecutive years. - b) The following operational criteria and procedures apply when classifying countries: - 1) Classification for Arrangement purposes is determined by per capita GNI as calculated by the World Bank for the purposes of the World Bank classification of borrowing countries. - 2) In cases where the World Bank does not have enough information to publish per capita GNI data, the World Bank shall be asked to estimate whether the country in question has per capita GNI above or below the current threshold.
+- a) Category I countries are High Income2 OECD countries.
+All other countries are in Category II. - b) The following operational criteria and procedures apply when classifying countries: - 1) Classification for Arrangement purposes is determined by per capita GNI as calculated by the World Bank for the purposes of the World Bank classification of borrowing countries. - 2) In cases where the World Bank does not have enough information to publish per capita GNI data, the World Bank shall be asked to estimate whether the country in question has per capita GNI above or below the current threshold.
 The country shall be classified according to the estimate unless the Participants decide to act otherwise. - 3) If a country is reclassified in accordance with Article 11 a), the reclassification will take effect two weeks after the conclusions drawn from the above-mentioned data from the World Bank have been communicated to all Participants by the Secretariat. - 4) In cases where the World Bank revises figures, such revisions shall be disregarded in relation to the Arrangement.
-Nevertheless, the classification of a country may be changed by way of a Common Line and Participants would favourably consider a change due to errors and omissions in the figures subsequently recognised in the same calendar year in which the figures were first distributed by the Secretariat.
+Nevertheless, the classification of a country may be changed by way of a Common Line and Participants would favourably consider a change due to errors and omissions in the figures subsequently recognised in the same calendar year in which the figures were first distributed by the Secretariat. - c) A country will change category only after its World Bank category has remained unchanged for two consecutive years.